San Bernardino Assault and Battery Lawyer

-In California, assault and battery are two separate criminal offenses, but due to their nature they may be charged together.
-Assault is described as an attempt of violence toward another person, and battery may be described as the act of violence or unwanted contact.
+In California, assault and battery are two separate criminal offenses, but due to their nature, they may be charged together.
+Assault is described as an attempt of violence toward another person, and the battery may be described as an act of violence or unwanted contact.
 Depending on the circumstances surrounding assault and battery, these offenses may be charged as misdemeanors or felonies.

 As a San Bernardino criminal attorney, Dennis Kuntz represents those who have been accused of these and other violent criminal offenses.
 He understands how California Penal Code defines assault and battery and has a full understanding of what defenses may be considered valid.
 Combined with his knowledge of case law, Mr. Kuntz can build creative and strong defenses for assault and battery.